mugukamil/node-crud-api/README.md

 # Node.js CRUD API

-A simple REST API implementation using pure Node.js and TypeScript.
+A simple REST API implementation using pure Node.js and TypeScript with horizontal scaling capabilities.

 ## Prerequisites